-The Interrupt Controller is a slave on the IPBus.
-It contains registers that allow each of the 46 interrupt sources to be set to one of four priority levels (excluding certain interrupts that are of fixed priority).
-Next, all of the interrupt requests of a given level are priority encoded to determine the lowest numerical value of the active interrupt requests for that level.
+The Interrupt Controller contains registers that allow each of the 46 interrupt sources to be set to one of four priority levels (excluding certain interrupts that are of fixed priority).
+All of the interrupt requests of a given level are priority encoded to determine the lowest numerical value of the active interrupt requests for that level.
 Within a given priority level, number 0 is the highest priority and number 45 is the lowest.